barak/mit-scheme/src/README.txt

 * "runtime" contains the bulk of the run-time library, including almost everything documented in the reference manual.

-* "runtime-check" is a build directory used to make alternate run-time library binaries that are safer than the standard binaries.
-The standard binaries are compiled with type-checking disabled for many common operations; the alternate binaries have type-checking enabled.

 * "sos" contains the SOS object-oriented programming extension.

 * "star-parser" contains the pattern-matching parser language